-$10 one-time vs $109 one-time
+$10 one-time vs $99 one-time

 SoundPipe vs Loopback

-Virtual devices, app and microphone capture, mixing multiple sources, per-channel volume, and monitoring — the tasks most people buy Loopback for are all in SoundPipe.
+Virtual devices, app and microphone capture, mixing multiple sources, per-channel volume, and monitoring: the tasks most people buy Loopback for are all in SoundPipe.

 SoundPipe runs at under 15 ms of latency and follows whatever sample rate your devices use.
 It is a small, focused utility rather than a full audio suite.

 The trial is the complete app in 20-minute sessions, restartable as often as you like.
-Loopback's trial overlays noise on audio after 20 minutes — similar idea, but you can evaluate SoundPipe for weeks without spending anything.
+Loopback's trial overlays noise on audio after 20 minutes.
+Similar idea, but you can evaluate SoundPipe for weeks without spending anything.

 | Feature | SoundPipe | Loopback | Notes |